weaveworks/weave/weavedns/README.md

 ## Doing things more manually

-If you use the `--with-dns` option, `weave run` will automatically supply the DNS server address to the new container.
-And both `weave run` and `weave attach` will register the hostname of the given container against the given weave network IP address.
+If you use the `--with-dns` option, `weave run` automatically supplies the DNS server address to the new container.
+And both `weave run` and `weave attach` register the hostname of the given container against the given weave network IP address.

 In some circumstances, you may not want to use the `weave` command.
 You can still take advantage of a running weaveDNS, with some